ASUcicilab/Detectron2-SAM-Integration/README.md

 ## Integration
 The key to integrating a custom model lies in successfully connecting its inputs and outputs.
 The model's interface with the framework may not align with Detectron2's standard formats.
 So,

-1. Input connection: customize a "DatasetMapper" to apply data augmentation and format the data to meet the model's requirements.
+1. Input connection: customize a `DatasetMapper` to apply data augmentation and format the data to meet the model's requirements.

 2. Output connection: Ensure the model's output aligns with Detectron2's expectations.
 Adjust the model's forward function such that
     * During training, it returns the loss.